jyotiyadav2508/Yoga-Lovers/README.md

 ### Media

 - The photos used on the home and Our Programs page are from different open sources.
-For example www.pexels.com, www.shutterstocks.com.
+For example www.pexels.com and www.shutterstocks.com